- Catch a CAT

 AIRPORT: Catch the most cost-effective ride into town at the CAT bus stop in front of the terminal on the lower level.
-Our 100X Airport Express costs just $5.00 one-way ($8.00 roundtrip) and provides non-stop service between the airport and the Joe Murray Rivers, Jr. Intermodal Transit Center in downtown Savannah, 7 days a week.
+Our 100X Airport Express costs just $5.00 one-way ($8.00 roundtrip) and provides service between the airport and the Joe Murray Rivers, Jr. Intermodal Transit Center in downtown Savannah, 7 days a week.
 The 100X also stops at select downtown hotels including the Courtyard Marriott, Desoto, Hampton Inn Savannah-Historic District, Holiday Inn Express Savannah-Historic District, Andaz Savannah, and Doubletree & Hilton Garden Inn.
 Cash fare and Weekly & Monthly Passes are valid on this route.

 GREYHOUND: You’ll arrive right at our Joe Murray Rivers, Jr. Intermodal Transit Center.